The President (tree)

 The President is a giant sequoia located in the Giant Forest of Sequoia National Park in the United States, east of Visalia, California.
 It is approximately 247 ft high, and 27 ft in diameter at the base.
-The President is the third-largest tree in the world, measured by volume of trunk, and the oldest-known living sequoia, about 3,200 years old.
+The President is currently recognised as the second-largest tree in the world, measured by overall volume of wood (trunk + branches), and the oldest-known living sequoia, about 3,240 years old.
 As of 2012, the volume of its trunk measured at about 54000 cuft, with an additional 9000 cuft of branches.

 The tree was named after President Warren G. Harding in 1923.
 Nearby trees include Chief Sequoyah, the 27th-largest giant sequoia in the world, and the Congress Group, two dense stands of medium-sized sequoias that represent the "House" and "Senate".

 Description

 The President features a dense crown with enormous branches reaching upward and outward.
 An especially prominent white branch is visible the western side of the tree's upper crown.
 A long, narrow burn scar is present on the north side of its trunk.